UFC Fight Night: Blachowicz vs. Santos: Predictions & Analysis

 A few statistical edges stand out.
 Ismagulov throws significantly more leather — a 2.3 sig. strike per minute gap.
 Ismagulov is far more active with takedowns, averaging 5.0 more per 15 minutes.
 Alvarez has tighter striking defense, making opponents miss more often.

 The Pick: Damir Ismagulov over Joel Alvarez.
-The model is firm on this one: Ismagulov at 76%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Ismagulov at 78%.
+Notably, the betting market has Ismagulov at 74% implied while our model sees 78% — a 4-point disagreement that could signal value.

 Methodology